ansible/ansible-ai-connect-operator/README.md

 This operator is meant to provide a more Kubernetes-native installation method for

 - Ansible AI Connect via an `AnsibleAIConnect` Custom Resource Definition (CRD) and
-- Ansible MCP Server via an `AnsibleMCPServer` CRD.
+- Ansible MCP Server via an `AnsibleMCPConnect` CRD.

 In the future, this operator will grow to be able to maintain the full life-cycle of deployments.
 Currently, it can handle fresh installs and upgrades.